equinor/appsec-threatmodeling-101-workshop/slides/content/tm-introduction.md

 - Exploitability; is a measure of how easily an attacker can make use of a weakness to cause harm.
 - Vulnerability; when a weakness is exploitable it is known as a vulnerability ([Common Vulnerability Enumeration](https://cve.mitre.org/))
 - Severity; The potential damage and "blast radius" of a weakness to a system ([Common Vulnerability Scoring System](https://www.first.org/cvss/))
+- Threat; A future problem, the possibility that something unwanted will happen

 ---

 ## Misconceptions

-- "Think like an attacker" => </br>Serious work and structure<!-- .element: class="fragment" data-fragment-index="1" -->
+- "Think like an attacker" => </br>Who knows how an attacker think?</br>Focus on serious work, structure and consistency<!-- .element: class="fragment" data-fragment-index="1" -->
 - "You never done threat modeling" => </br>You do it all the time!<!-- .element: class="fragment" data-fragment-index="2" -->
-- "Threat modeling is easy" => </br>Requires continuos planned effort to build a muscle.<!-- .element: class="fragment" data-fragment-index="3" -->
+- "Threat modeling is easy" => </br>No, it requires continuos planned effort to build a muscle.<!-- .element: class="fragment" data-fragment-index="3" -->
-- "Threat modeling is for specialists" => </br> Every team role plays it's part, everyone should threat model<!-- .element: class="fragment" data-fragment-index="4" -->
+- "Threat modeling is for specialists" => </br>No, every team role plays it's part, everyone should participate<!-- .element: class="fragment" data-fragment-index="4" -->
 - "Threat modeling as ONE skill ..." => </br> Threat modeling is experience, techniques (DFD, Stide,.. ), repertoire, (tools, books, blogs) ... just like software development<!-- .element: class="fragment" data-fragment-index="5" -->

 ---